FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Of course, freeze-dried dog food has some drawbacks.
 A common issue is that the process of freeze drying the food is expensive.
 You will need specialized equipment to get the job done and the initial cost may be shocking.

-There’s also the worry of pathogens which is common when it comes a raw food diet.
-With freeze-dried, there should be an extra step of killing off the bacteria.
+There’s also the worry of pathogens which is common when it comes to a raw diet.
+Freeze-drying dog food should be an extra step of killing off the bacteria.

 Which is Better?
 Fresh vs Freeze Dried Dog Food